reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-spring-webflux.md

   Reactor also provides operators to work with `Mono` and `Flux` objects.
 Some of them are:

   - `Map` - It is used to transform from one element to another.
-  - `FlatMap` - It works similar to a map operator, but the transformation is asynchronous.
+  - `FlatMap` - It flattens the list of publisher to the values that the publishers emit.
+The transformation is asynchronous.
   - `FlatMapMany` - This is a Mono operator which is used to transform a Mono object into a Flux object.
   - `DelayElements` - It basically delays the publishing of each element by a defined duration.
   - `Concat` - It is used to combine the elements of publisher by keeping the sequence of the publishers intact.